CBenetti/Data_Analysis_exam/README.md

 ### Scripts/

 The folder containing the 3 main Rscripts required for the analyis.
-Each script is troughfully explained in the rmarkdown file.
+Each script is throughfully explained in the rmarkdown file.

 ### Results/